(Updated March 2, 2019)

 No. 2 man

-“To bat behind a base stealer, you have to be patient, willing to take pitches and sacrifice your average, able to make contact with two strikes, adept in the subtle ways of hindering a catcher and satisfied that by helping to get that man to second base, you are doing what your team must do to win,” Sizemore said to the Los Angeles Times.
+Sizemore said to the Los Angeles Times, “To bat behind a base stealer, you have to be patient, willing to take pitches and sacrifice your average, be able to make contact with two strikes, be adept in the subtle ways of hindering a catcher, and be satisfied that by helping to get that man to second base, you are doing what your team must do to win.”

 By 1976, Sizemore was expendable because the Cardinals planned to shift Mike Tyson from shortstop to second base and play Don Kessinger at shortstop until Garry Templeton was ready to take over the position.